 Once you dig the hole, you can dig under the soil and get the bundle of roots and shoots.
 You can separate the clumps that have more than one grass shoots emerging from it.
 Some people prefer treating the cut-out slips with rooting hormone solution or manure before planting.
 When you dig, make sure that you keep the holes deep enough so that the shoot is left above the ground.
 When you are done with planting the root slips, you need to fill in the holes with soil.

-Some tips for caring for your Napier grass
+Some final tips for caring for your Napier grass

 Weeding your grass regularly is one of the most important things to do.
 If you are growing grass to feed livestock, then weeding is inevitable.
 Weed the crop for the first three weeks after planting it.
 Before harvesting, weed it three or four times more.

 Napier grass is ready to harvest after almost eight weeks of growth if properly fertilized.
 Pay attention to fertilizing.
 Napier grass requires a lot of fertilizer, so make sure you fertilize it correctly.
 You need to dig trenches between the rows of grass and pour liquid manure into the trenches.
 Alternatively, you need to apply a top-dressing of NPK 20-20-0 fertilizer to the soil.
 Apply the fertilizer around the plants during periods of rainfall or before watering.

 Napier grass grows best in areas that get plenty of water.
 If your area does not get rain, then you need to make sure that you pay attention to watering the grass regularly.
 But make sure that you don’t get your grass waterlogged.
 Planting it somewhere that has good water drainage is a great idea to ensure that the plant grows in a healthy way.